g3n/engine/README.md

 The engine needs an OpenGL driver installed in the system and on Unix like systems depends on some C libraries that can be installed using the platform package manager.
-In all cases it is necessary to have a C compiler installed.
+In all cases it is necessary to have gcc compatible C compiler installed.

 * For Ubuntu/Debian-like Linux distributions, install `libgl1-mesa-dev` and `xorg-dev` packages.
 * For CentOS/Fedora-like Linux distributions, install `libX11-devel libXcursor-devel libXrandr-devel libXinerama-devel mesa-libGL-devel libXi-devel` packages.
 * Currently it was not tested on OS X. We encourage some feedback.
-* For Windows it is recommended to have MingGW vx.x.x installed.
+* For Windows we tested the build using the [mingw-w64](https://mingw-w64.org) toolchain.

 G3N supports spatial audio using external libraries but loads these libraries dinamically on demand, so you can install G3N and build a 3D application